-Lately, I have been obsessed with eating dragon fruit and I realize not many people know what drag fruit is so I decided to share some info with you.
+I am obsessed with eating dragon fruit.
+It is delicious, it is beautiful and it is nutritious.
+But, I realize not many people know what a drag fruit is, so I decided I’m going to share some info with you.

-Dragon fruit or known as pitaya is a beautiful and exotic looking fruit that has many health benefits!
-Great for skin, cardiovascular, lower cholesterol, lower blood sugar, helps with stomach ailments and helps in weight management.
+Dragon fruit, or known as pitaya, is a beautiful and exotic looking fruit that has many health benefits!
+Great for skin, cardiovascular, lower cholesterol, lower blood sugar, help with stomach ailments, and helps in weight management.

 Fun facts about dragon fruit:

 - Dragon fruit grows on a cactus that blooms for one night per fruit cycle.

 - Pollination of the dragon fruit plant is done by nocturnal creatures, like moth and bats.

 - Rumor has it that in one culture, it was common to re-eat the seed after they pass through the body.
 Yuck!

 - Dragon fruit tastes the best when eaten chilled.

 - Dragon fruit is also known as strawberry pear or pity.

 - Combination of dragon fruit with cucumber juice and honey, you can create a compound like an ale that can soothe burned skin.